When I first started my business over a decade ago, I used my personal cell phone. But the problems quickly became obvious.

 However, Dialpad’s customer support is only offered through a chatbot system.
 This can be frustrating for fixing complex issues.

-What I like about Dialpad:
+What I like about Dialpad

-• It runs on the Google Cloud Platform and their worldwide data centers, with a 100% uptime guarantee.
+- It runs on the Google Cloud Platform and their worldwide data centers, with a 100% uptime guarantee.

-• It offers local phone numbers in many countries.
+- It offers local phone numbers in many countries.

-What I don’t like about Dialpad:
+What I don’t like about Dialpad

-• Customer service is a chatbot system, which can be frustrating for more complex issues.
+- Customer service is a chatbot system, which can be frustrating for more complex issues.

-• The call routing system can be confusing.
+- The call routing system can be confusing.

-Dialpad equipment available:
+Dialpad equipment available

-• Polycom VVX series
+- Polycom VVX series

-• Yealink SIP series
+- Yealink SIP series

 Dialpad pricing: Dialpad pricing starts at $15 per month per user.
 You can also purchase addons separately, such as conference room lines, virtual faxes, and additional local, international, or toll-free numbers.

-10. Vonage – Best for Established Businesses & CRM
+10. Vonage – Best for Call Centers

 It’s a great option for call centers because of its integrated CRM, auto-dial, auto-log calls, call recording, and AI routing.
+Vonage is also compatible with VoIP desk phones, giving you the option to use traditional office phones alongside the desktop and mobile apps.

 I also like that it comes with tons of advanced features, such as a virtual receptionist, call screening, click-to-dial, AI virtual assistant, and more.

-Keep in mind that it’s one of the more expensive options on this list.
+But keep in mind that it’s one of the more expensive options on this list.
 So, if you’re a startup or a very small business, you may be better off with a different provider.

-What I like about Vonage:
+What I like about Vonage

-• Call center-specific features like call logs, call recordings, AI routing, and advanced call analytics.
+- Call center-specific features like call logs, call recordings, AI routing, and advanced call analytics.

-• The call interface is very modern and easy to use.
+- The call interface is very modern and easy to use.

-• It has high call quality and reliable connectivity.
+- It has high call quality and reliable connectivity.

-What I don’t like about Vonage:
+What I don’t like about Vonage

-• Vonage is pretty expensive for small businesses.
+- Vonage is pretty expensive for small businesses.

-• Long waits for customer support.
+- Long waits for customer support.

 Vonage pricing: Vonage’s pricing is based on minutes.
 Their internet calling starts at $0.00411 per minute.